-The Mathematics bit
+The Accumulator Mathematics

 We have all heard the stories of people racking up huge wins like the story above after betting only a couple of quid but how is it calculated?